akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 * `ActorKilledException` will stop the failing child actor; and
 * Any other type of `Exception` will restart the failing child actor.

-If the exception escalate all the way up to the root guardian it will handle it in the same way as the default strategy defined above.

-You can combine your own strategy with the default strategy:
+You can combine your own strategy with the default strategy like this:

 ```csharp
 protected override SupervisorStrategy SupervisorStrategy()